kedanco/100-days-kallaway-log/README.md

 Lesson pace feels ok so far, just wish I had time for FCC and my portfolio site...
 I think I'll only have lesser time from now on for all these stuff.

 **Link(s) to work**:

+### Day 22: 5th September Tuesday, 2017

+**Today's Progress**: Updated Rails blog app w CRUD - Destroy, and added basic CSS.

+**Thoughts**: Didn't have time to write this entire week - so here's some late updating.
+So far, able to imagine how useful rails can be, but I don't know what I can use if I were to build a few-paged website.
+Pretty no point right, to be going through the Rails hassle, I mean, I'm still pretty used to creating with HTML & CSS.
+And to do Rails, I would have to switch over to Ubuntu so.. :/

+**Link(s) to work**:

+### Day 23: 6th September Wednesday, 2017

+**Today's Progress**: Review of Rails CRUD homework, Codewars Code Kata

+**Thoughts**: It's been more than a week since I last updated my own portfolio page, and a potential 'Landing Page' gig has got to require some previous work done...the existing To-Do App doesn't seem entirely easy also, I wonder if I'll be able to make substantial progress this weekend :/ But, so far lessons have been very well-paced with us able to catch and understand what the instructor's saying.
+I guess you could say we're progressing well? haha.
+Let's see how we fare with the To-Do App!

+**Link(s) to work**:

+### Day 24: 7th September Thursday, 2017

+**Today's Progress**: Practise on Rails redirect, render, adding fonts & images!
+Codewars kata

+**Thoughts**: This week flew by so fast.
+Everyday we're doing something different in Rails.
+It feels good to be learning consistently, but as the same time with dance practises resuming it feels kinda shitty to not have the time to do what I need to : building other projects and working on my portfolio page.
+Kinda feels like I'm stuck whenever I commit to learning something.
+Well, it's effort but like everyone else, I just wish I had more time everyday.
+Guess it's really time to sleep a wee bit lesser and spend more time on my laptop haha!

+**Link(s) to work**:

+### Day 25: 8th September Friday, 2017

+**Today's Progress**:

+**Thoughts**:

+**Link(s) to work**: